nico-castell/genpass2/man/genpass2.md

 **1**
 : The first argument could not be parsed into a valid number.

+**2**
+: The program could not allocate enough memory for the password.

 # COPYRIGHT
 Copyright © Nicolás Castellán 2021.
 License MIT.
 This software is provided "AS IS", there's no